GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 ### Running

-_Note: the following instructions assume that you have Jobset and Kueue enabled on your GKE cluster.
-For easy compatability we recommend creating a cluster with [XPK](https://github.com/google/xpk) which will configure these features automatically._
+_Note: The following instructions assume that you have Jobset and Kueue enabled on your GKE cluster.
+For easier compatibility, we recommend creating a cluster using [XPK](https://github.com/google/xpk) which will configure these features automatically._

-1. In order to connect to GKE, kubeconfig needs to be generated, this can be done using following command
+1. To connect to GKE, you need to generate a kubeconfig file.
+This can be done using the following command:

 ```shell
 gcloud container clusters get-credentials {YOUR-GKE-CLUSTER-NAME} --zone {ZONE} --project {YOUR-GCP-PROJECT}